herbsjs/herbsjs.github.io/docs/usecase/steps.md

 slug: /usecase/steps
 ---

 Steps are the building blocks of a use case.
-Its main goal is to generate metadata before and during the execution of a use case like the code intention, audit trail, etc.
+Their main goal is to generate metadata before and during the execution of a use case like the code intention, audit trail, etc.

 ## The Basics